Shatterbrain/nwnxee-docker-template/README.md

 * For further nwnxee configuration, see the [nwnxee documentation](https://hub.docker.com/r/nwnxee/nwserver).

 **Module**
-The bundled module DockerDemo is loaded by default.

 To load a different module, say `mymodule`, place the module file in `/path/to/repo/server/modules/` as `mymodule.mod` and change the environment variable in `/path/to/repo/config/nwserver.env` to `NWN_MODULE=mymodule`.

 ## Acknowledgments
 * [Beamdog](https://www.beamdog.com/)